osman28tr/ServicesHealthCheck-With-Net8WorkerService/Readme.md

 </p>

 <p align="justify">
     <b>ServicesHealthCheck.DataAccessLayer: </b> It is the layer where database-related CRUD operations are performed.
 There is a context class that corresponds to the database and where configuration settings related to the database are made.
 It references the entities layer to correspond to collections in the database.
+Since there are not many relational scripts and for fast read and write operation
+Mongodb was used as the database.
 </p>

 <p align="justify">